Creating Growth

 Brace for immediate impact

-The moment a brand project is initiated, if structured correctly, it can create immediate value by aligning leadership teams, helping them frame an opportunity together and agree on what’s needed to realise it.
+The moment a brand project is initiated, if structured correctly, it creates value by aligning leadership teams, helping them frame an opportunity together, and agreeing on what’s needed to realise it.

-Using open creative methods teams can be engaged swiftly whilst avoiding ‘decision by committee’.
+Using open creative methods, teams can be engaged swiftly while avoiding ‘decision by committee’.
 This creates engagement and excitement.
 The early parts of a brand improvement process, if managed correctly, create an immediate energy.
 Beyond this, it also creates ‘buy in’.
 When team members feel their input shapes the brand, they develop a sense of ownership.

 “If their fingerprints are on it, they’ll feel ownership of it.”